€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Short-term fixed component

-At the Board meeting of 3 February 2022, the short-term fixed component of Mr Huillard’s remuneration was set at €1,300,000 per year for the duration of his term of office as Chairman and Chief Executive Officer, beginning on the date of the 2022 Shareholders’ General Meeting, subject to the approval of the Twelfth resolution.
-The short-term fixed component of Mr Huillard’s remuneration remains set at €1,200,000 on an annual basis until the date of the 2022 Shareholders’ General Meeting, which is to be held on 12 April 2022.
+At the Board meeting of 3 February 2022, the short-term fixed component of Mr Huillard’s remuneration was set at €1,300,000 per year for the duration of his term of office as Chairman and Chief Executive Officer, with effect from the date of the 2022 Shareholders’ General Meeting, which was held on 12 April 2022.
 It is paid in 12 monthly instalments.

 Short-term variable component